 To complete the confession, I may not be temperamentally suited to political activism, even though I wish it were otherwise.
 Perhaps one or two of you will recognize some of my traits in yourselves.
 Activists should be highly sociable whereas I like solitude.
 I don’t enjoy knocking on doors during campaigns.
 I’m not very comfortable shouting slogans during demonstrations.
 (Sadly, I don’t believe that “the people united will never be defeated!” though I do feel okay chanting “This is what democracy looks like!”)
 If you declare that society must have 100 percent renewable energy by 2050, my response is not “yeah!” but “is that even possible?”
-Although I feel solidarity with fellow activists, I resist the oneness of mind that sets in when engaged people struggle for a common cause.
+Although I feel solidarity with fellow activists, I resist the oneness of mind that sets in among engaged people struggling for a common cause.
 And I sometimes resent the major commitment of time that activism requires, especially the meetings where everyone needs to agree.
 I sometimes harbor a repressed yearning for old-fashioned hierarchy.

-Having established that I am far from a role model for political activists, I should aLso affirm that activism is worthy and essential in our present world.
-You won’t achieve positive social change without a set of organized and committed civil society organizations.
+Having established that I am far from a role model for political activists, I should also affirm that activism is both worthy and essential in our present world.
+We won’t achieve positive social change without coalitions of organized and committed civil society organizations.
 What is positive social change, you ask?
 It can mean a lot of things.
 But to be concrete, and in reference to those of us who live in advanced capitalist countries, positive social change involves reversing several destructive trends:

 - work has become more precarious (part-time, contractual, unprotected by unions);

 If your concerns involve positive social change in the global south or at the international level, refer to Duncan Green’s recent How Change Happens Green, like me, is someone who doesn’t feel at home as an activist, though to judge by this book he has accomplished a great deal.
-A third book informs us how to anticipate the responses of government and/or corporations, when they are not outrightly repressive or supportive, to non-violent campaigns.
-These responses are varied and intricate, running from attempts to pacify movements, to efforts to discredit or ignore the dissenters, to public relations campaigns to reframe the issues in more system-friendly terms.
-Majken Jul Sorensen is the author of Responses to Nonviolent Campaigns: Beyond Repression or Support.
-There is now even a Journal of Resistance Studies containing articles on every facet of resistance.
+A fourth book -Majken Jul Sorensen’s Responses to Nonviolent Campaigns: Beyond Repression or Support – informs us how to anticipate the responses of governments and/or corporations, when they are not outright repressive.
+These responses run from attempts to pacify movements, to efforts to discredit or ignore the dissenters, and to public relations campaigns to reframe the issues in more system-friendly terms.
+There is also a Journal of Resistance Studies containing articles on every facet of resistance.
 No dearth of advice for potential activists!

-But I shouldn’t end on a frivolous note.
-Activists engage serious issues, and only by forcefully pressing these issues do systems change.
-Beyond that, novelist and philosopher Albert Camus summed up in The Rebel the broader significance of non-violent rebellion: I rebel, therefore we exist.
-The act of joining in to create a better world (rather than building your own bunker or taking your last fling at the expense of the environment) is an affirmation that society exists, that it is more than the sum of individuals who comprise it.
-We see this affirmation in the demonstrations to prod governments on climate change.
+I shouldn’t end on a frivolous note, however.
+Activists address serious issues, and only by forcefully pressing these issues do systems change.
+Beyond the issues , activism is an affirmation of the reality of society.
+As Nobel laureate Albert Camus put it in The Rebel : “I rebel, therefore we exist.”
+The act of joining in to create a better world (rather than building your own bunker or taking your last fling at the expense of the environment) is an assertion that society is more than the sum of individuals who comprise it.
+We see this affirmation in the demonstrations on climate change.
 Many marchers are elderly; they march not for themselves but for their families, the larger community, and indeed the animal species and flora we are destroying.
-I rebel, therefore we exist!by